MA Creative WritingFind a programme

-The programme at Bristol is industry-focused.
+The MA in Creative Writing at Bristol is industry-focused.
 You will be taught by experienced published writers.
 A special unit will introduce you to issues in contemporary publishing.
 Guest writers and experts from industry will speak, bringing up-to-date knowledge and expertise to the course.
 We also work closely with local competitions, writing groups and writing initiatives.
 You will also work with a professional writer one-on-one as your manuscript develops with ten allocated hours of supervision.

-Housed in the university's prestigious Department of English, this research-rich programme will be taught by ground-breaking researchers exploring contemporary critical issues in Literature.
+The MA in Creative Writing at Bristol is research-rich.
+Housed in the University's prestigious Department of English, you will be taught by groundbreaking researchers about contemporary critical issues in literature.
 You will be encouraged to read widely and books will be suggested for you by faculty.
 At the end of the course, you should be able to speak confidently and intelligently about your work and your reading.

-Twilight Teaching ensures that the programme is accessible and allows people with working or caring responsibilities to study - as do the part-time options.
+The MA in Creative Writing at Bristol is accessible.
+Twilight teaching allows people with working or caring responsibilities to study - as do the part-time options.
 A strong writing portfolio will allow access without a first degree in a related subject - or indeed without a first degree.
 Times of classes will be announced well in advance, so that students can accommodate study in their busy lives.

 - Channel Islands/Isle of Man: full-time

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 Creative Writing is among the subjects eligible for funding from the AHRC South West and Wales Doctoral Training Partnership.
 The Faculty of Arts also offers funding opportunities for taught and research programmes.